 One of the things I love about these meatballs is that almost everything can be done ahead of time.
 In fact, the longer the ground meat hangs out with the seasonings, the better they taste.
 And the same goes for the Cacik.
 Plus, these meatballs are the perfect opportunity to sneak some organ meat into a meal without really noticing it.
 The meatballs are fairly heavily seasoned so the liver flavor is very well masked.
 I buy whole liver and grind it up at home in my Magic Bullet (you could also use a Food Processor or Meat Grinder, ask your butcher to grind it for you, or chop it up manually).
-It does make for a slightly looser meat mix (at least using a blender, which basically liquefies the liver), which is why flax meal works so well as a binder here.
-If you opt to use all ground beef or chop your liver my hand, I suggest cutting the flax meal in half (or use an egg instead, but only add the egg right before baking).
+It does make for a slightly looser meat mix, which is why the arrowroot powder is required as a binder.

 Cacik (pronounced “JAH-Jik”) is a traditional Turkish dish made with plain yogurt, cucumber and mint.
 It can come in a variety of consistencies, from thick and dip-like to thinned to soup consistency.
 It is sometimes made with large pieces of cucumber and served like a salad and sometimes made with finely diced or pureed cucumber and served like a dip or soup.
 I love it as a side salad, which really is the perfect flavor to go with these meatballs.
 I use my own homemade coconut milk kefir “yogurt”.
 You can also purchase coconut milk yogurt (So Delicious makes one, available at Whole Foods) but check the ingredients as brown rice starch is a common thickening agent used.